luiscoco/AWS_CodeCommit_CodeBuild_dotNET6_Web_API/README.md

-# A simple tutorial to start working with AWS CodeCommit and CodeBuild .NET 6 Web API
+# A simple tutorial to start working with AWS CodeCommit and CodeBuild creating and compiling a .NET 6 Web API

 **IMPORTANT NOTE!**: AWS CodeBuild only works with **.NET 6** but not it is not yet available for .NET 7 neither for .NET 8